If you’re over the age of 55 and haven’t yet got around to writing a will, there is no better time to make one than during 'Free Wills Month 2022'.

 But what is it?
-What months do solicitors do free wills?
+What months do solicitors and online wills service providers do free wills?
 And how does it all work?

 From your initial enquiry all the way through to your final signature, this guide will explain all there is to know about Free Wills Month, how it could save you hundreds of pounds and how making a will helps secure the long-term financial security of your loved ones and your hard-earned estate in the process.

-Free Wills Month is a campaign designed to raise money for various participating charities, where solicitors across England, Scotland and Wales come together to offer individuals over the age of 55 a free will-writing service.
+Free Wills Month is a campaign designed to raise money for various participating charities, where will writers across England, Scotland and Wales come together to offer individuals over the age of 55 a free will-writing service.

 Customers can choose to either write a will or update an existing one at no cost, in the hope that a small gift (typically around £300 from your estate upon death) will be written in the will as a gift to charity.

 The donation is by no means obligatory and can be opted against; however, it is sincerely hoped that those benefiting from the free will service will make a donation.

 The Free Wills Month campaign is available for anybody over the age of 55.
 If you’re looking to write or update a joint will, only one of the individuals needs to be over 55.